 |---|---|---|---|

-Ticket prices reflect the FIFA Cat 2 low baseline and exclude the 15% service fee.
-Hotel medians are sampled from inventory near the Houston venue cluster.
+Ticket prices reflect the FIFA Cat 2 low face-value baseline and exclude the 15% service fee.
+Those face values are starting points: FIFA's 2026 tickets use dynamic pricing, Houston resale has averaged well above face for marquee matches (and FIFA charges 15% to both buyer and seller on resale), while the cheapest tickets across host cities actually fell about 37% in the 10 days before kickoff.
+Hotel medians are sampled from inventory near the Houston venue cluster (sampled May 2026; June 2026 reporting since shows Houston demand softening, so treat these as a pre-tournament ceiling).
 Houston's general city hotel median is $208/night; the overall World Cup median across all four windows is $454.
 For a cross-city view of how this premium compares with non-tournament weekends, see how much more a World Cup weekend costs than a normal sports weekend.

 Why the June 19 Weekend Is the Expensive Pick

-Two matches drive that spike.
-Portugal vs Congo DR falls on June 17 and Netherlands vs Sweden on June 20, with both dates pulling demand into the same June 19–21 hotel window.
-If budget is the primary constraint, the opening weekend (June 12–14, single match Germany vs Curacao, $414/night) is the lowest-cost entry in the Houston schedule.
+Two matches drive that spike: the Wednesday game (Portugal vs Congo DR, June 17) and the Saturday game (Netherlands vs Sweden, June 20), both pulling demand into the June 19–21 hotel window.
+If budget is the primary constraint, the opening weekend (June 12–14, single match Germany vs Curaçao, $414/night) is the lowest-cost entry in the Houston schedule.

 The knockout rounds work differently.
 The Round of 32 seat on June 29 is priced at $440 Cat 2, the cheapest ticket in Houston's entire slate.
 The Round of 16 on July 4 rises to $515 Cat 2, and the July 3–5 hotel window sits at $463/night.
 That window overlaps standard July 4 travel demand, which is worth flagging as a separate pressure on the $463 sampled median.